microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 The localization needs of the Suggestions UI will be effectively the same as the needs of the Command Palette.

+The Terminal will have no way to localize suggestions that are provided via [shell-driven autocompletion].
+These are just verbatim strings that the shell told us to use.
+We don't consider this to be something to worry abbout, however.
+This is no different than the fact that Terminal cannot localize the `Get-Help` (or any other) output of PowerShell.

 </td></tr>

 </table>

 ## Implementation Plan

+This is more of an informative outline, rather than a normative one.
+Many of the things from Crawl, Walk, and Run are all already in PRs as of the time of this spec's review.

 ### 🐣 Crawl